-This base camp had been used by the communists between 1968 and 1972, were it acted as a political stronghold as they tried their best to destabilize the Thai government.
+This base camp had been used by the communists between 1968 and 1972, was it acted as a political stronghold as they tried their best to destabilize the Thai government.
 Major Pairot Chanural, eventually defeated the communists without bloodshed.

 The site was rather strange, it was said that there were 31 huts, which had been used.
-Some of them were in good condition as far as aging huts went, but others were in a desperate state of care.
+Some of them were in good condition as far as ageing huts went, but others were in a desperate state of care.

 Overall, the construction of the huts was very basic.
-Comprising of branches nailed together with over lapping sheets of wood that were fastened together to form walls and apex of the roof.
+Comprising of branches nailed together with overlapping sheets of wood that were fastened together to form walls and apex of the roof.
 Time had played its part here, allowing mosses to colonize on the roofs.
 Apart from a few notice boards there really wasn’t much to see.

 However, there was a prominent maple tree positioned in the camp, which had scattered many of its shedding leaves around.
 The tree looked adorable within this setting.

 Being a nature lover, I found the plants the big attraction.
-One tree in particular stood gracefully with what looked like another tree that had a strangle hold on it.
+One tree, in particular, stood gracefully with what looked like another tree that had a stranglehold on it.
 Maybe it was part of the same tree but the strangler had certainly intertwined all of its branches and stems around it.
 This tree and many other stretched at least 20 – 30 metre into the air.

-There were some visitors proudly wore green beret with the red star in the middle with pride, possible sympathizers.
+There were some visitors proudly wore a green beret with the red star in the middle with pride, possible sympathizers.
 I was sure that there were many relatives of the Hmong people here, who had once sided with the communists before changing their allegiances to the government forces.

 Our adventure carried on as we ventured to another site within this forest.
 This time we were in search of the Pha Chu Thong Cliff.
 Once we arrived at the beginning of this trek, Annie notified me that this was about 1.5 km in both directions.
 I was amazed by the fact that there were so many Thai heading off for this viewpoint.